SherG/cool-iron/blog/quit-facebook.md

 ### Interventionists and the Lure of the Transgressive

-If people’s minds are really so feeble that they need all sorts of assists and crutches just to make their way through what are usually low-definition social media posts, then it’s a problem that Post-it notes aren’t going to fix.
-Indeed, outsourcing our thinking (and therefore agency) to others is part of the larger, underlying societal fault line.
+If people’s minds are really so feeble that they need professional assistance just to make their way through low-definition social media posts, then it’s a problem that Post-it notes aren’t going to fix.
+Indeed, outsourcing our thinking (and therefore agency) to others is an underlying societal fault line.

 And, even if the Post-it note is accurate (and that's a big 'if' given nuanced problems that have ensued), is there any evidence that these notes change people’s minds?
 Do they perhaps make people <em>more</em> interested in the comment, once it’s labeled &mdash; implicity &mdash; subversive or <em>transgressive</em>?